whisthq/whist/protocol/README.md

 #### Further documentation

 More documentation is in our [Google Drive](https://docs.google.com/document/d/1T9Lc3HVoqhqSjdUbiaFaQU71oV1VH25iFGDNvAYjtOs/edit?usp=sharing), if needed.
-We also use doxygen in this repo.
-The Doxy file is docs/Doxyfile.
-Install doxygen and run doxygen Doxyfile, this will generate the docs and put them in docs/html and docs/latex.
+We also use Doxygen in this repository.
+The Doxy file is `docs/Doxyfile`.
+To generate it, you should first install doxygen via your local package manager, and run `doxygen Doxyfile`.
+This will generate the docs and put them in `docs/html` and `docs/latex`.
 You can view the html docs by opening the index.html page with a web browser.
+We keep the docs gitignored to avoid clutter on the repository, since we don't publish them anywhere.

 ### Continous Integration